rohandebsarkar/academic-folio/content/blog/_index.md

 ---
 title: My Blog
-decritption: This is the first blog post
+description: This is the first blog post
 ---

 This is the blog page.